gardenermike/model-predictive-controller/README.md

 * The steering angle, thought of as the delta psi.
 In the code this is generally called "delta".
 * The acceleration, or throttle/brake, called "a" in the code.

 The trajectory into the future is modeled with [six](https://github.com/gardenermike/model-predictive-controller/blob/master/src/MPC.cpp#L8) points, each one-tenth of a second apart.
-This is a relatively small.
+This is a relatively small number, but computationally efficient.
 I tried as few as four and as many as ten.
-With too few points, the trajectory did not take the future sufficiently into account, and corners might be handled poorly.
-With too long of a time horizon, the trajectory would extend beyond the furthest waypoints, where the polynomial fitting the waypoints might diverged sharply from the real world.
-The tenth of a second I chose between points was chosen with similar criteria: I wanted points close enough for a smooth fit, and not so far as to extend beyond the waypoints at any velocity.
+With too few points, the trajectory did not take the future sufficiently into account, and corners were handled poorly.
+With too long of a time horizon, the trajectory would extend beyond the furthest waypoints, where the polynomial fitting the waypoints might diverge sharply from the real world, leading to bizarre behavior.
+The tenth of a second I chose between points was chosen with similar criteria to the point count: I wanted points close enough for a smooth fit, and not so far as to extend beyond the waypoints at any velocity.

 The [cost values](https://github.com/gardenermike/model-predictive-controller/blob/master/src/MPC.cpp#L51) used to determine the trajectory were hand-tuned to ensure a smooth drive.
 The cost consists of several components:
 * The cross-track error
 * The error in orientation (weighted much more heavily than the cross-track error)
-* The distance from the reference velocity
+* The velocity difference from the reference velocity
 * A penalty for high steering angle (heavily weighted)
 * A penalty for high acceleration
 * A penalty for sudden changes in steering.
 I weighted this part of the cost most heavily, to ensure smooth steering.